vasil-derimanov/svod/README.md

 python cleanup.py
 ```

+### Mediapipe Optional Dependency
+- Automation and CI runs may skip installing `mediapipe`.
+When that happens SVOD injects a lightweight stub so imports succeed and pose-dependent tests can still execute.
+- Install the real package (`pip install mediapipe`) whenever you need pose landmarks or want parity with production behavior.
+You can verify whether the stub is active with `python -c "import mediapipe; print(getattr(mediapipe, '_SVOD_STUB', False))"`.
+- Workflows that rely on pose-based heuristics should add an explicit `mediapipe` installation step to avoid the stub's guard-rail exceptions.

+### Maintenance Notes
+- `inspect_rotation.py` is a developer helper that now accepts CLI inputs to dump rotation-strength metrics as JSON.
+Consider folding this into the primary CLI or automated reports to avoid long-term script drift.
+- `.flake8` records the current lint baseline.
+Revisit ignore/exclude entries during future refactors before broadening automation or adding new lint rules.

 ### Test Coverage
 - ✅ Unit tests for core detection logic
 - ✅ Integration tests for CLI functionality